blacklabelops-legacy/swarm/dockerhost/README.md

 # Jenkins Slave Container with Docker

-Deprecated: According to this article [Docker-in-Docker for your CI or testing environment?
-Think twice.](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) by Jérôme Petazzoni you will run into several problems when you integrate Docker into your CI-System with this image.
-I agree, because I ran into several performance issues using it.

-Solution: Use my image that is reusing the socket of your Docker host: [blacklabelops/swarm-dockerhost](https://github.com/blacklabelops/swarm/tree/master/dockerhost)

 Check this project on how to configure a swarm slave: [blacklabelops/jenkins-swarm](https://github.com/blacklabelops/jenkins-swarm)

 # Make It Short!